ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

    Storage setup steps for file storage or creation of cluster file system resources are not described in this document.
    {: important}

-- The virtual hostname for *ASCS* instance and *ERS* instance must meet the requirements as documented in [Hostnames of SAP ABAP Platform servers](https://me.sap.com/notes/611361){: external}.
+- The virtual hostnames for the *ASCS* and *ERS* instances must meet the requirements as documented in [Hostnames of SAP ABAP Platform servers](https://me.sap.com/notes/611361){: external}.
    Make sure that the virtual IP addresses for the SAP instances are assigned to a network adapter and that they can communicate in the network.
 - SAP application server instances require a common shared file system *SAPMNT* `/sapmnt/<SID>` with *read and write* access, and other shared file systems such as *SAPTRANS* `/usr/sap/trans`.
    These file systems are typically provided by an external NFS server.